yudhisteer/WTF-is-CI-CD-pipeline-/README.md

 ---------------------------------------

 ## 1. Why Package?
+Have you every written a piece of code on your computer only to find out later that you cannot run it on your friend's computer or you cannot run it on your own computer after a few months because some dependencies changed?
+Well, that's why we package!
 Python packaging enables developers to `organize`, `distribute`, and `reuse code` effectively.
+Pause here and ponder about these 3 words I highlighted.
 It provides a structured way to share `functionality` across projects and teams, ensuring that code is `maintainable`, `reproducible`, and `accessible`.
-Understanding how to package Python code is essential for any developer looking to build robust applications.

 **Distributable:**

 In basic terms, a package is a `distributable` set of Python code along with its metadata that can be reused by other developers.
+Voila!

 **Importable:**